saimachi/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    ![In this screenshot, the pod cpu usage details are shown.](media/monitor_4.png)

-8. To display the logs for any container simply select it and view the right panel and you will find **View container logs** option which will list all logs for this specific container.
+8. To display the logs for any container simply select it and view the right panel and you will find **View container logs** option which will list all logs for this specific container. **Get Started** with Log Analytics if you are asked to.

    ![In the View in Analytics dropdown, the View container logs item is selected.](media/monitor_5.png)